frconor-ebook/meditations/_posts/2025-05-14-blessed-guadalupe-ortiz-de-landazuri.md

 We can see from the story of her life that many great things depended on whether she would live her life as God wanted.
 There\'s a message there for us.

-St. Josemaria says precisely that in *The Way*: "Many great things depend on whether you and I live our lives as God wants" (J. Escrivá, *The Way*, Point 255)---having all the children that God wants us to have, giving ourselves totally to the fulfillment of our norms, launching out into the deep in our apostolate, taking on greater responsibilities like Guadalupe did.
+St. Josemaría says precisely that in *The Way*: "Many great things depend on whether you and I live our lives as God wants" (J. Escrivá, *The Way*, Point 255)---having all the children that God wants us to have, giving ourselves totally to the fulfillment of our norms, launching out into the deep in our apostolate, taking on greater responsibilities like Guadalupe did.

 Frail, fragile lady.
 But yet, look at this great project of Montefalcó.
 Maybe you can find out a bit more about Montefalcó.
 It's a great formative lesson you\'ll find there.